Line Chart¶

 The example below shows how to create a ROC curve.

-attribute naming convention
+data attribute naming convention

 from datachart.constants import HATCH_STYLE